 |Light color; tender texture; small flake.||Light, delicate, almost tuna-like flavor.||Smoked; use in recipes; Cooked & flaked (like tuna) ; in salads|

 The Gold Seal pouch SeaBear smoked salmon comes packaged in is like a "flexible can" - as long as it is not opened, punctured or leaking, it will stay good for many years (just like a can).
 The product will be good for at least five years, and even that is conservative.
 To find when a pouch of SeaBear smoked salmon was produced, look for the code on the pouch.
 For example, here is how you would read a code of 6470011SK:

 Here is how to read a perishable product code:

 If you need assistance with determining when your produced was produced please call us at 1-800-645-3474 and we would be happy to help.Q.
 How long is Smoked Salmon good for?

 The Smoked Salmon in the gold foil pouch has a shelf life of at least four years, as long as it is not opened, punctured or leaking.
-Even beyond five years, the product will likely be good to eat.Q.
+Even beyond four years, the product will likely be good to eat.Q.
 How does your gold foil pouch process keep fish shelf stable?

 Through our retort process.
 The Gold Seal pouch is like a "flexible can" - we vacuum-seal the fish inside the pouch, and then cook it in its own juices.
 This process preserves the fish naturally, and allows the pouch to be stored without refrigeration for at least 4 years, or more.Q.
 For how long will SeaBear seafood keep while frozen?